 To ensure security, users must use a browser that will support Secure Socket Layer (SSL) and 128-bit encryption.
 In order to fully utilize these security features, we recommend the use of the latest versions of Netscape Navigator, Microsoft Internet Explorer, Mozilla Firefox or Apple Safari.
 Tustin Community Bank cannot offer any assurances of how your computer will operate should you update your browser software.
 To prevent unauthorized access to your account be sure to close your browser when you have completed your internet banking session.

 The Extended Validation Certificate provides two security features; it positively identifies our online banking site as certified by VeriSign, by providing a visual clue* to indicate the presence of an EV SSL Certificate and provides the Secure Sockets Layer (SSL) 128 bit encryption required to conduct online banking safely and securely, provided you are utilizing the recommended internet secure browser.

-*If you use Microsoft® Internet Explorer 7 to go to a Web site secured with an SSL Certificate that meets the Extended Validation Standard the URL address bar to turns green.
+*If you use Microsoft® Internet Explorer 7 to go to a Web site secured with an SSL Certificate that meets the Extended Validation Standard the URL address bar to turns green and starts with https// and not http//.
 Additionally you will see a lock icon in the Security Status bar.
 The Security Status bar is located on the right side of the address bar.
 You can click the lock to verify the identity of the website.

 Site to User